KSP-ModularManagement/ModuleManagerWatchDog/KNOWN_ISSUES.md

 * Advantages
 	+ Slightly faster, mainly on systems with less memory available and a lot of patches.
 	+ Way better logging
-		- But still lacking some features.
-	+ Some fixes from small annoyances or bugs, as long they doesn't break compatibility with the upstream.
+	+ Some fixes from small annoyances or bugs, as long they don't break compatibility with the upstream.
-	+ It works on every KSP Version from 1.4.x to the latest
+	+ It works on every KSP Version from 1.3.0 to the latest
-		- KSP 1.3.1 and 1.2.2 are work in progress, to be released soon.
+		- 1.2.2 are currently in Technology Demonstration.
 * Disadvantages
 	+ It's not supported by most of the Add'On authors
 		- To tell you the true, I'm the only one supporting this stunt. :)